America uses a disproportionate share of

 mineral asset buying spree, using its vast reserves of US dollars while

-they are still relatively strong.
+through the floor.
 In january 2006 China scrapped the

 law limiting the amount of domestic currency Chinese companies could